X-Ray Equipment Operator in Bone Densitometry

 Where do I take the classroom training?

 The classroom work is completed in an 8 hour session approved by the IDPH.
 This training is offered at least twice a year.
-If you are interested in this training, please email: email@example.com to express your interest.
-The training is typically given in Cedar Rapids or Des Moines.
+If you are interested in this training, contact one of the schools listed.

 What will the classroom training cover?